pegasus-isi/pegasus-glidein/README.md

 # pegasus-glidein - a simple HTCondor glidein for HPC systems

-This is a simple script to start HTCondor glideins on HPC systems.
-Users will start Slurm jobs under their own allocation.
-The jobs will start a HTCondor execution point instance, which will connect back to a HTCondor central manager, and start running jobs.
-Once there are no more jobs, the glidein will exit.
+This is a sample script which can be used to show how to quickly set up HTCondor pool overlays on top of other compute resources.
+A common use case is having your own submit host, with HTCondor installed and configured as a central manager, and then submitting jobs to a campus cluster, with the jobs executing this script.
+The compute nodes will be registered into your central manager as HTCondor compute nodes.

 ## Quickstart